Skip Navigation

 Download now

-Compromised IP and customer data
+Compromised intellectual property (IP) and customer data

 Ransom demands

-Paying ransom might be appealing, but it's important to remember that the transaction isn't always as flawless as it might seem.
 Consider the ransomware attack on Colonial Pipeline.
 The organization paid the hacker group $4.4 million for a tool to decrypt systems and fast-track recovery.
 However, the tool was reportedly so slow that the victim organization continued using its own data backups to restore its systems.

 Cybercriminals don't always stick to their word, either.
 A recent study from TELUS found that under 50% of Canadian companies that paid a ransom to get their data back actually did.
 Paying your attackers does not guarantee recovery.